 Another great feature of Patreon is it is no obligation.
 Patreon’s can cancel at any time and are completely in control of the price they set as supporters.

-At core of Patreon is value.
+At the core of Patreon is value.
 Ask yourself ‘am I providing my follower’s value?‘

-If the answer is yes then Patreon is for you.
+If the answer is yes then making money with Patreon should be possible for you.

 It doesn’t cost anything to set up a Patreon page.
 They take a small percentage from any pledges you get so signing up is completely risk-free.
 So really you’ve got nothing to lose.